Old Sarum Airfield: History

-World War I
+First World War

-The site for Old Sarum Airfield was selected in 1917, to provide a training station for the rapidly expanding Royal Flying Corps (RFC).
+The site for Old Sarum Airfield – just east of the hill on which stood the abandoned medieval settlement of Old Sarum – was selected in 1917, to provide a training station for the rapidly expanding Royal Flying Corps.
 Like many others of this period, the airfield was provided with a cluster of general service sheds and a camp consisting largely of wooden buildings.
 It was opened in August 1917 and was briefly known at first as 'Ford Farm' but very soon took instead the name of the local landmark.

 Its first task was to act as a base for the formation of three new day bomber squadrons which would ultimately be sent across the English Channel to operate in France.
 The Royal Air Force (RAF) was founded on 1 April 1918, by the amalgamation of the Royal Flying Corps and Royal Naval Air Service.
 On the same day a new flying training unit was formed at Old Sarum, to become the airfield's principal resident unit.
 This was 11 Training Depot Station, whose task was the operational training of fresh aircrews.